oracle/tribuo/docs/PackageOverview.md

  file, python model generation file and protobuf for an MNIST model.
-In addition to the libraries gathered by the Tribuo TensorFlow jar, it is necessary to include libtensorflow\_jni.so and libtensorflow\_framework.so on your java.library.path.
+In addition to the libraries gathered by the Tribuo TensorFlow jar, it is necessary to include libtensorflow\_jni.so and libtensorflow\_framework.so in your java.library.path.